wpmartin/dbt-dremio-fundamentals/unit-2/README.md

 ## A Reference Guide of Common dbt Commands

 Throughout this tutorial we will use a few select dbt commands.
-Below are details on them to help familiarise you. **Before running any dbt command, ensure that your terminal is navigated to the folder containing your `dbt_project.yml` file.** This ensures dbt has access to the project configuration and can execute the commands successfully.
+Below are details on them to help familiarise you. **When running any dbt command, ensure that your terminal is navigated to the folder containing your `dbt_project.yml` file.** This ensures dbt has access to the project configuration and can execute the commands successfully.

 #### **Core dbt Commands**